Container garden: Species

 Many types of plants are suitable for the container, including decorative flowers, herbs, cacti, vegetables, and small trees and shrubs.
 Herbs and small edible plants such as chili peppers and arugula can be grown inside the house, if there is adequate light and ventilation, and on outdoor terraces, larger vegetables may be planted.

+Types of containers

+A wide variety of containers can be used in container gardens, each offering unique benefits and aesthetic qualities.
+Among the most popular types from a 2024 survey are: